Falmouth University: Falmouth University

+In the years that followed, the university developed courses focusing on applied creativity and innovation, across disciplines including art, design and architecture, fashion, photography, performing arts, music, business and more recently gaming and computing.

 In 2015, the university attracted more than €2.4 million in investment which helped launch a new Games Academy under the leadership of Tanya Krzywinska and the Meta-Makers Research Institute under the leadership of Simon Colton.
 These new centres of learning propose to enhance the growing digital economy in Cornwall, with an emphasis on delivering courses that marry creativity with technology such as BA Games Development, MA Creative App Development, and BSc Computing for Games.

+In September 2023, the university - along with partners the University of Exeter, Cornwall Council, Council of the Isles of Scilly and the Cornwall and Isles of Scilly Integrated Care System - signed the Civic Universities Agreement, outlining their commitment to support the local communities and employers of the region.

+In January 2024, the university received its largest ever research investment, with £7m awarded from Expanding Excellence in England (E3) Research England.
+The fund will support the development of the university's new Centre for Blended Realities, developing immersive and interactive environments.

+As of 2024, the university is also working towards gaining Research Degree Awarding Powers, to accompany its Taught Degree Awarding Powers, so that it can award its own PhDs and MPhil awards.

 Campuses and buildings

 Falmouth Campus

-Falmouth Campus is the university's main administrative hub and is the main centre for the Schools of Art, Design and Fashion.
-It is home to the courses of BA(Hons)Fashion Design, Fine Art, Graphic Design, Illustration, Performance Sportswear Design, Sustainable Product Design and Public Relations, and provides facilities for MA Creative Advertising and MA Illustration: Authorial Practice.
-Due to the projected high intake for September 2012, the campus underwent changes to accommodate this, with the first floor of the library being converted into BA Graphic Design studios following denial of planning permission to build upon the already existing graphic design department building.